Medicare Skilled Nursing Facility Prospective Payment System

 Diagnosis codes (International Classification of Diseases or ICD-10) have two distinct roles under PDPM.
 They are used to identify the primary diagnosis and secondary or treating diagnosis(es).

-It's important for SLPs and SNFs to report the ICD-10 codes accurately and comprehensively for specific secondary medical or treating diagnoses—in addition to the primary diagnosis for the SNF stay—that support and describe cognitive, communication, and swallowing disorders, even if those codes are not on the PDPM lists.
-Coding to the highest level of clinical specificity supports the skilled areas SLPs treat.
-Secondary medical and/or treating diagnoses can and should be used even when they are noted as “return to provider” codes within the PDPM clinical category mapping.
+Secondary medical and/or treating diagnoses can and should be used even when they are noted as “return to provider” codes within PDPM clinical category mapping.
 The “return to provider” note only applies to the primary diagnosis area.
-It’s not appropriate for the MDS or SNFs to require SLPs to change their secondary medical and/or treating diagnosis to a different diagnosis that will trigger a speech-language pathology and/or comorbidity payment.
+It’s not appropriate for the MDS or SNFs to require SLPs to change their secondary medical and/or treating diagnoses to different diagnoses that will trigger a speech-language pathology and/or comorbidity payment.

-Coding to the highest level of accuracy for diagnoses related to cognitive, communication, and swallowing disorders will help ASHA advocate for future changes to PDPM, including the addition of more ICD-10 codes that trigger a speech-language pathology and/or comorbidity payment.
+Accurate, comprehensive coding to the highest level of clinical specificity for diagnoses related to cognitive, communication, and swallowing disorders will help ASHA advocate for future changes to PDPM, including the addition of more ICD-10 codes that trigger a speech-language pathology and/or comorbidity payment.

 It is also important to note that payment for speech-language pathology services is different from payment for occupational and physical therapy (OT and PT).
 For example, ASHA successfully advocated for the inclusion of comorbidities in the speech-language pathology portion of the SNF payment.
 PT and OT are not reimbursed for comorbidities.
 Another key distinction is that PT and OT payments decrease as the episode goes on (known as a variable per diem payment) while speech-language pathology payment is consistent across the episode.